Time zones for teams.

 Timeline view

-A 24h lane per teammate showing their working hours in your timezone, with a live now line that crosses the whole team.
+A 24h lane per teammate showing their working hours in your time zone, with a live now line that crosses the whole team.

 Overlap view